 Let's look at a developer.
-In an Agile environment, a developer is given many more opportunities than in a non-Agile environment to explore his intellectual capacity, while thinking outside the box and coming up with innovative solutions.
-No longer does a developer obediently execute against frozen business requirements that were most likely put in silo by a business analyst, with minimal or no input from technology and with minimal or no exposure to real end users.
+In an Agile environment, a developer is given many more opportunities than in a non-Agile environment to explore his intellectual capacity while thinking outside the box and coming up with innovative solutions.
+No longer does a developer obediently execute against frozen business requirements that were most likely put in silo by a business analyst with minimal or no input from technology and with minimal or no exposure to real end users.
 In the latter case, by the time a developer starts coding, requirements are most likely stale and out of date.
-This ultimately leads to change requests and, most likely, to product when thev the to changes are most expensive make.
+This ultimately leads to change requests and, most likely, to product changes when they are the most expensive to make.